-Kubernetes etcd Bbackup and recovery
+Kubernetes etcd backup and recovery

-Etcd backup and restore procedures in a Kubernetes installation differ slightly from the procedures in a default installation..
+Etcd backup and restore procedures in a Kubernetes installation differ slightly from the procedures in a default installation.
 Note that this page refers to the etcd installation used solely by Deephaven for its own purposes and is completely separate from the etcd instance used by the Kubernetes system.

 Prerequisites